Windhoek Gymnasium Private School: History

 The school participates in cricket, rugby, hockey, tennis, netball, swimming, athletics and golf.
 Learners are encouraged to participate in the various sports provided by the school.
-The school appoint its own coaches and provide good equipment and facilities.
+The school appoints its own coaches and provides equipment and facilities.

 2019 school bus incident

 On 25 August 2019 while on a school trip to southern Namibia, a Windhoek Gymnasium bus overturned on the B1 national road south of Kalkrand.
 2 learners were killed and several others injured.
-The driver tested positive for alcohol.
+The driver of the hired bus, tested positive for alcohol.